Is THIS Health Factor Preventing Your Child From Becoming a Top Achiever at School?

 When it comes to kids, constipation is a very common problem.

 “In reality, constipation and faecal incontinence in a child are major problems for parents.
-Faecal incontinence results in marked loss of self-esteem in children.
+Faecal incontinence results in a marked loss of self-esteem in children.
 Parents who assume that faecal incontinence is an intentional behaviour may become angry and aggressive, often resulting in disruption of the relationship between parents, as well as between parents and their children.
 These children often become very frightened as they are punished for something which the majority of them have no control over.”1

 Another study concluded that “chronic constipation may retard growth status in children, and a long-term medication for constipation in children appears beneficial to their growth status.”2